Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 		a.insert(indexposition, newitem) - can add new item into desired location

-		deleting item from list using index position : del a or del a[1] remove item from list using item : a.remove(2) pop -> a.pop() will delete last item. if a.pop(1) will delete with index. clear -> will clear the list and make list as empty list -> a.clear()
+		deleting item from list using index position : del a or del a[1] remove item from list using value : a.remove(2) pop -> a.pop() will delete last item. if a.pop(1) will delete with index. clear -> will clear the list and make list as empty list -> a.clear()